Revolutionary-Games/Thrive/mingw_setup/readme.txt

 * Right-click on "setup.ps1" and select "Run with Powershell"

-* In the file dialog that should pop up, select C:\MinGW.
-Read the note below if you want to install to another directory.
+* In the file dialog that should pop up, select a directory of your choice.

-* Depending on your PC and the speed of your internet connection, this might take 10-30 minutes, so go get your beverage of choice.
+  C:\MinGW is recommended if you don't have another MinGW installation there already.

+* This will take quite a while, so be patient.
+When the script is complete, a message box will inform you.

 If you want to install the build environment to another directory, you need to have another compiler installed.
 A standard mingw installation in C:\MinGW or